-Keaton Epps enters his first season as the recruiting coordinator and defensive line coach at Southern Virginia.
+Keaton Epps recently completed his first season as the recruiting coordinator and defensive line coach at Southern Virginia.

 Prior to Minot State, Epps was a member of the Southern Virginia football program.
 The Wake Forest, North Carolina, native played in 10 games in 2013 and had 28 solo tackles and 23 tackle assists, earning 8.5 sacks for a loss of 46 yards.
 He also had two forced fumbles and five pass breakups on the year.

 For his achievements, he was named to the 2013 All-USCAA first team and to the second team defense of the Roanoke Times College Division All-State football team.
 In the classroom, Epps was named USCAA All-Academic and a 2013 Capital One Academic All-District recipient.